bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Session-25.md

 * Know of the quarantine,
 * Greg found some spectral thugs attacking a woman, knows they are undead.
 * They took them down.
+* Holy knights guard the church.
+* 3 candles at the front of the church.
 * Went to the Church, met [Ignis Lux](Game/Worlds/Post-Calamity/Alexander-Aurelius#Ignis%20Lux) Inquisitor Lux.
 * The woman from the attack offered to have wife fix their armour for free.
 * Lux is the highest ranking member of the Calphion church normally.
 Otherwise covered by small time priests.